LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 ## 1. Set up

-First lets set up our test Glue Job.
+First let's set up our test Glue Job.
 There is already one in the AWS Glue Jobs list for us to copy

 ```
 Time Series Forecasting StepByStep